intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

 - Metcalfe's Law: "The value of a network grows as the square of the number of its users."

+## Minsky, Hyman (US economist)
+- "Stability leads to instability.
+The more stable things become and the longer things are stable, the more unstable they will be when the crisis hits."

 ## Murphy, Capt.
 Edward A. (USAF, 1949)
 - "If there is any way to do it wrong, someone will."